Explore some of the other exciting online programs being offered at UMO:

 Prior to pursuing a Ph.D. in Sociology, Dr. Coffey served as a Senior Prosecuting Attorney for ten years where he engaged in criminal trials and the appellate process, appearing before two state supreme courts.
 He has taught at the university level for 17 years and continues to engage in research.
 Dr. Coffey is published in academic journals and presents at academic conferences annually.
 Versed in the law and systems analysis, Dr. Coffey presently serves as the department chair and specializes in teaching Theory and Methods courses, as well as, the Senior Thesis (curriculum capstone) Project.

-Mr. Carver is Assistant Professor of Criminal Justice and Criminology.
-He pursued his Master’s and became an adjunct instructor for the university and was subsequently hired as full-time faculty in 2010.
-Prior to joining the department, Instructor Carver served as a shift supervisor for Wayne Memorial Hospital Police in Goldsboro, NC, and has a total of 23 years of law enforcement experience.
-He currently maintains active certification with the Sharpsburg Police Department and is a certified field and supervisor training officer.
-Mr. Carver specializes in Statistics and Terrorism/ Homeland Security, along with an increasing variety of courses.
-He is presently working on his dissertation on societal response to terrorist activity.
+Dr. Aaron Carver is Assistant Professor of Criminal Justice and Criminology.
+He pursued his master’s and became an adjunct instructor for the university and was subsequently hired as full-time faculty in 2010.
+Prior to joining the department, Dr Carver served as a shift supervisor for Wayne Memorial Hospital Police in Goldsboro, NC, and has a total of 23 years of law enforcement experience.
+Dr. Carver specializes in Statistics and Terrorism/ Homeland Security, along with an increasing variety of courses.
+He holds a PhD in Business Administration with a concentration in Homeland Security.

 Student to faculty ratio for the online programs